 2. Our nervous systems are hijacked through excessive arousal from the aforementioned overstimulation.
 Thinking back to psych 101: Our nervous systems vacillate between states of calm of activation.
 In a parasympathetic state, we can "rest and digest," whereas sympathetic arousal, is our "fight, flight, freeze" response, when our bodies prepare to protect ourselves.
-The hormones released during a sympathetic arousal would be dissipated by movement IF we were in fact running from a saber tooth tiger.
-But, if when our sympathetic system is activated and we don't discharge that energy, because we are drooling over our phone or gaming system, it gets stuck circulating in the body.
+The hormones released during a sympathetic arousal would be dissipated by movement IF we were, in fact, running from a saber tooth tiger.
+But if our sympathetic system is activated and we don't discharge that energy because we are drooling over our phone or gaming system, it gets stuck circulating in the body.

 Furthermore, we require down time for our systems to come back to stasis, and without this down time, we become addicted to those higher levels of arousal perpetuated by social media, video games, and other highly stimulating screen-based activities.
 Victoria Dunckley, in Reset Your Child's Brain, warns addiction arousal leaves young people craving more screen time, but also more sensitive to additional stress.
 If you are all jacked up on cortisol coursing through your system, and then you pile on one more stressor— say a geometry test tomorrow— that is enough to set you over the edge.